Skid block: Violations

 Michael Schumacher in a Benetton was disqualified for an excessively worn plank in the 1994 Belgian Grand Prix.
 Schumacher spun out across the curb at Pouhon corner.
 Although the curb carved a pattern out into the plank, it was deemed by the FIA to have not been the cause for the excessive wear.

 Jarno Trulli in a Jordan was initially disqualified for plank wear after the 2001 United States Grand Prix but the Jordan team successfully appealed the decision to the FIA International Court of Appeal because a steward was absent when the original decision was made, and Trulli's 4th-place finish was allowed to stand.

 André Lotterer, Benoît Tréluyer and Marcel Fässler, driving the #7 Audi Sport Team Joest R18 e-tron, were excluded from the 2016 6 Hours of Silverstone after finishing in first place.
 Post-race scrutineering determined that the skid block was less than the 20 mm dictated by FIA World Endurance Championship rules.
 The ruling was a blow to Audi's hopes in the first round of the WEC season, handing victory to the defending champion Porsche team.
 The team chose not to appeal.

+Lewis Hamilton and Charles Leclerc were disqualified for excessive plank wear in the 2023 United States Grand Prix after being randomly selected for a post-race inspection.
+Hamilton had originally finished in second place and Leclerc in sixth after starting on pole.

+Lewis Hamilton, driving a Ferrari, was disqualified for excessive plank wear at the 2025 Chinese Grand Prix.
+He had originally finished in sixth place, after starting fifth on the grid.

+Nico Hülkenberg, driving a Sauber, was disqualified for excessive plank wear at the 2025 Bahrain Grand Prix.
+He had originally finished in 15th place, after starting 16th on the grid.